-The IEEE mandated response to underflow is to deliver the denormalized result (that is, gradual underflow); consequently, the flush-to-zero mode is not compatible with IEEE Standard 754.
-It is provided to improve performance for applications where underflow is common and where the generation of a denormalized result is not necessary.
-Underflow for flush-to-zero mode occurs when the exponent for a computed result falls in the denormal range, regardless of whether a loss of accuracy has occurred.
+The flush-to-zero (FTZ) and denormals-are-zero (DAZ) mode are not compatible with IEEE Standard 754.
+They are provided to improve performance for applications where underflow is common and where the generation of a denormalized result is not necessary.
+See "Floating-point Modes and Exceptions" in Chapter 2